 Smallest Bird in the World

-Cuba's Bee Hummingbird, a species endemic to the country (and rare), is the world's smallest bird, and the smallest warm-blooded vertebrate.
+Cuba's Bee Hummingbird, an endemic and rare species, is the world's smallest bird and the smallest warm-blooded vertebrate.

 Bee Hummingbird, Cuba (Above)

-The adult Bee Hummingbird weighs approximately 0.06 ounces, which is about the same as a paperclip, and is around 2 inches in length, as measured from beak to tail.
+The adult weighs approximately 0.06 ounces - about the same as a paperclip - and measures around 2 inches in length from beak to tail.

 Bee Hummingbird, Cuba (Above)